 There is lots of fundraising preparation work going on - the drafting of bylaws of our new 501(c)(3) corporation, the creation of a five year business plan, the application to a fund so that they can become our fiscal agent, and grant applications in support of the Food Pantry.

 May 8, 2015: Restoration News: Initial bids for the new roof are due on May 19.
 Our Building Conservator, Bill Stivale, will then go through each contractor's bid individually with the contractor to make sure that all the bids have addressed the specifications and plans for the roof.
 Final bids will be due at the end of May.

 We are in the process of creating a separate 501(c)(3) tax exempt corporation, the Fund for the Restoration, Maintenance, and Preservation of the Buildings and Property of St. Peter's Chelsea, Inc., in order to provide a vehicle for donors to give to the restoration.
 The initial Certificate of Incorporation was filed this week - more about this soon.

 There will be a Parish Meeting this Sunday (May 10) after Coffee Hour to ask for your help in putting together a five year business plan for the parish.
-Our fundraising consultants, Michael Ostrof and Cameron Dubes, have asked that we put a business plan together, and the Vestry and I would like to know what objectives and goals for St. Peter's are important to you for the next five years.
+Our fundraising consultants, Michael Ostrof and Cameron Dubes, have asked that we put a business plan together, and we would like to know what objectives and goals for St. Peter's are important to you for the next five years.
 Sunday's meeting is to ask for your ideas and thoughts about your desired end state for St. Peter's in 5 years time.
 The initial domains being considered are Sustainability, People, Mission, Restoration, and Fundraising - if there's another category that's missing, please let us know.